BrainJS/brain.js/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Bug Report 💡
+about: Create a report to help us improve.
+labels: bug
+---

 <!-- If you don't mind add a fun gif or meme, but no pressure -->

 ![A GIF or MEME to give some spice of the internet](url)